excellalabs/docker-workshop-2/README.2.md

 1. Watch them being started, `kubectl get pods -w`

+This command deployed your app by creating a pod to put your container in, and then a deployment to manage it in production, ensuring the desired number of replicas are available.

+## **EXERCISE: Expose your app via Service**

+Now that we have an app deployed to Kubernetes via a Deployment, we want to make it accessible.

 1. Create a ClusterIP Service for the API port: `kubectl expose deploy/docker-hello-api --port 8000`

 1. Look at IP address allocated: `kubectl get svc`

-1. Get the IP address of the service: `IP=$(kubectl get svc docker-hello-api -o go-template --template '{{ .spec.clusterIP }}')`
+1. Get the IP address: `IP=$(kubectl get svc docker-hello-api -o go-template --template '{{ .spec.clusterIP }}')`

-1. Send some requests: `curl http://$IP:8000/`
+1. Send some requests to it: `curl http://$IP:8000/`

+Now the app is accessible from anywhere within the cluster, but we must do the following to expose it outside:

 1. Expose the application externally: `kubectl expose deploy/docker-hello-api --name=docker-hello-api-2 --type=LoadBalancer --port=8000 --target-port=8000`

-1. Check the External IP: `kubectl get svc docker-hello-api-2`.
-On Play with K8, this will say `Pending`, but with AWS and GKE, you will get an external IP address.
+1. Check the External IP: `kubectl get svc docker-hello-api-2`

+    On Play with K8, this will say *pending*, but with AWS and GKE, you will get an external IP address.

 ## **EXERCISE: Rolling update**

-We're going to update the elasticsearch image our containers are using, in this case just to a newer version, but it would work the same way if you updated code in your app and had a new version of an image to apply.
+We're going to update the image our containers are using to a newer one (which is on Docker Hub):

-1. `kubectl set image deployment/docker-hello-api docker-hello-api=wyntuition/docker-hello-api:2`
+1. `kubectl set image deploy/docker-hello-api docker-hello-api=wyntuition/docker-hello-api:2`

 1. Check the status of the updates with `kubectl describe deploy docker-hello-api`

+1. Browse to the app again and see that it updated.

+We should now remove our app, so we can deploy it again using the production-preferred method - declarative state.

 1. Clean up Deployment, `kubectl delete deploy/docker-hello-api`